ogasukegit/andC/readme.md

 ### IMPORTANT NOTES
 - Please remove the temporary data that is hard-coded in some of the views.
 - Please set the path to the assets directory in settings.php.
+- Other website settings can be found in settings.php, such as enabling/disabling the product page modal.

 ---